 A recent study from MDI [...]

-Over the past few months I’ve noticed some discussion around annoying internet / digital culture.
-It is fascinating to watch how social networking comms/emojis, etc. steadily creep into business comms via internal social networking tools (e.g. Slack, Chatter, Yammer, etc) over the past few months.
+Over the past few months I’ve noticed some discussion around internet / digital culture.
+It has been fascinating to watch how social networking comms/emojis, etc. steadily crept into business comms via internal social networking tools (e.g. Slack, Chatter, Yammer, etc) over the past few months.

-So, I thought I would join the conversation with a few phrases / emojis that could disappear IMHO Granted, I’m guilty of this stuff too, so not being too judgmental here.
-Just adding [...]
+So, I thought I would join the conversation with a few phrases / emojis that could disappear IMHO Granted, I’m guilty of this stuff too, so not [...]